 - Add the toppings of your choice such as granola, fresh fruit or jam.

-- The best oats to use for overnight oats are old-fashioned rolled oats as they will soften without getting too mushy.
-You could eventually use quick-cooking oats (not instant oats) but they tend to fall apart too quickly.
+- The best oats to use for overnight oats are old-fashioned rolled oats as they will soften but still keep a firm texture.
+You can also use quick-cooking oats, also known as thin rolled oats (not instant oats), which provide a softer, gooier texture.

 - You can make overnight oats with water, a mix of milk and water or even orange juice.
 If using water, it's recommended to add yogurt to make it creamier and to flavor it with vanilla extract or jam.